Benefits of Testosterone You Didn't Know About

 Understanding The Basics

 Testosterone is the primary male sex hormone.
-It is primarily responsible for the growth and function of the male sex organs.
+It is primarily responsible for the growth (during puberty) and function of the male sex organs.
 Testosterone also contributes to puberty, the lowering of the voice, growth of face and body hair, and many other pubescent events.

 In women, testosterone helps with bone strength, reduces fatigue, boosts libido, and works with estrogen due to menopause and maintains ovary health.
 After all, testosterone is produced in the ovaries and adrenal gland.

 But in addition to all of that, there are other important benefits that testosterone brings, especially to those with lower T levels.